 is, by virtue of the child’s/student’s behavioural, intellectual, communication, learning, or physical characteristics, or a combination of those characteristics, in need of specialized supports and services.
 It is a mandatory requirement for any child/student in need of specialized supports and services to have an Individualized Program Plan (IPP) or Instructional Support Plan (ISP).

 is a process that gives parents/guardians of a child/student with special education needs the opportunity to participate in decisions about all aspects of placement and programming.
 Consultation includes conferencing and meetings with school staff.

 is the school to which a child/student is assigned as indicated by the Division’s current boundary maps.

 is a values-based approach to accepting responsibility for all children and students.
 It is an attitude and approach that embraces diversity and learner differences, and promotes equal opportunities for all learners.

 Individualized Program Plan (IPP) or Instructional Support Plan (ISP):

-is a statement of intentions developed to address the child/student’s learning needs and is based on individual assessments that help identify the level and types of instructional strategies and supports the child/student requires.
-An IPP or ISP is mandatory for all children/students identified as requiring specialized supports and services, including mild, moderate, and severe disabilities/delays, and those who are gifted and require additional challenges.
+is a statement of intentions developed to address the child’s/student’s learning needs and is based on individual assessments that help identify the level and types of instructional strategies and supports the child/student requires.
+An IPP or ISP is mandatory for all children/students identified as requiring specialized supports and services, including mild, moderate, and severe disabilities/delays, and those who are gifted and require additional enrichment.